mirucon/required-ja/required.md

 *   Theme names **must not use**: WordPress, Theme, Twenty*
 *   Child themes should not include the name of the parent theme unless the themes have the same author
     This requirement was put in place in order to prevent theme names like “Twenty Sixteen Child” and to protect theme authors
-*   Spell “WordPress” correctly in all public facing text: all one word, with both an uppercase W and P
+*   Spell “WordPress” correctly in all public-facing text: all one word, with both an uppercase W and P

 ## Options and Settings